 It’s called The Goat because they climb steep hills and eat a lot!
 It will have an Italian theme inspired by Nonnas of Sheffield providing a post-ride pasta meal.

 The most challenging will be 108km featuring some of the most demanding climbs and exciting downhills in the Peak District.
 The mid route will be a tour of 51km suitable for reasonably fit adults and will take in some of our most stunning scenery and natural beauty.
 The third will be a challenging family route of about 8.5km which will take place on quiet roads and will include a beautiful 2km section on private roads linking Bank Top and Mag Clough farms.

 Progress can be as quick (or slow) as you like.
 All the routes will incorporate opportunities for refreshments and other interesting diversions.
 We will provide a feed station on the two longer rides.

 The rolling start will be preceded by quality espresso coffee, and local, dry-cured bacon on Ciabatta rolls / brie and mushroom on Derbyshire oatcakes (you can pre-order these when you register for the ride).
 Quality cakes will be available on all three routes and an optional Italian meal (sufficient to get you home!) will be available at the finish.

 Entry limited to 500 participants.
 Costs will be kept as low as possible.

 In 2015 to celebrate the Tour Of Britain coming through the village the organisers put on a hill climb up the infamous Sir William Hill which starts at the Sir William Hotel in the heart of the village.
 It featured a bike fair, live music, a BBQ and the ride itself, which 90 people pitted themselves against.
-It was a such a success that we’ve decided to do it again, this time raising money for the Grindleford & Eyam Playgroup.
+It was a such a success that it’s become an annual addition to the weekend, and an event in it’s own right, held on the Friday night of the weekend and raising money for the Grindleford & Eyam Playgroup.